aws-powertools/powertools-lambda-java/docs/core/metrics.md

     **unique metric = (metric_name + dimension_name + dimension_value)**
 <!-- prettier-ignore-end -->

-### Usage without `@Metrics` annotation
+### Usage without `@FlushMetrics` annotation

-The `MetricsLogger` provides all configuration options via `MetricsLoggerBuilder` in addition to the `@Metrics` annotation.
+The `MetricsLogger` provides all configuration options via `MetricsLoggerBuilder` in addition to the `@FlushMetrics` annotation.
 This can be useful if work in an environment or framework that does not leverage the vanilla Lambda `handleRequest` method.

 !!!info "The environment variables for Service and Namespace configuration still apply but can be overwritten with `MetricsLoggerBuilder` if needed."